iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Network Simplex Algorithm.md

 The most important part of the algorithm that determines its behaviors is the part where we choose the entering, and the leaving arcs (like simplex pivoting), and how we avoid degeneracy on the tree structure for the solution.

+**Initial Spanning Tree Solution**:

+- Create a feasible flow for the network min cost feasibility check to max flow problem.

 ---
 ### **Strongly Feasible Spanning Tree Solution**

-Keeping a strong feasible spanning tree solution will allow nonegative flow everytime we pivot using the spanning tree.
+Keeping a strong feasible spanning tree solution will allow the algorithm to terminate on finitely many iterations.
+It won't neceesarily make the spanning tree solution non-degenerate to assure increase on the objective, but it will prevent the algorithm to enter a cycle of pivoting.

 **Definition: Strongly Feasible Spanning Tree Solution**
 > A spanning tree solution is a strongly feasible spanning tree solution if and only if the following, 2 equivalent statements are true with respect to some root node on the tree.
 > 1. We can send some positive flow from any node in the tree to the root node of the tree.
 > 2. For all tree arcs with zero flow, it points to the root node, for all arcs with full flow, it points away from the root node.

 **Observations**:
 - A root node must be defined for the tree before the defintion becomes valid for any tree.